definitelyprobably/alnitak/docs/source/configuration.rst

 When running certbot explicitly, simply ensure the hooks are specified::

-    $ certbot renew --pre-hook "alnitak --pre" --deploy-hook "alnitak --deploy" ...
+    $ certbot renew --pre-hook "alnitak pre" --deploy-hook "alnitak deploy" ...

-You must run ``alnitak --pre`` on the certbot pre-hook and ``alnitak --deploy`` on the certbot deploy-hook.
-Other alnitak flags may also be given, but these **must** be present.
+You must run ``alnitak pre`` on the certbot pre-hook and ``alnitak deploy`` on the certbot deploy-hook.

-The command ``alnitak --pre ...`` ensures that dane certificates are prepared for a potential certificate renewal (amongst other things).
-Likewise, the command ``alnitak --deploy`` ensures that dane certificates are either restored if no renewal occurs, or creates DANE TLSA records otherwise.
+The command ``alnitak pre ...`` ensures that dane certificates are prepared for a potential certificate renewal (amongst other things).
+Likewise, the command ``alnitak deploy`` ensures that dane certificates are either restored if no renewal occurs, or creates DANE TLSA records otherwise.

 When certificate renewal is automated, either as a cron job or systemd timer,